Silver Professor of Philosophy

 D.Phil.
 1970 (philosophy), Oxford University

 Stephen Schiffer (D.Phil., Oxford), Silver Professor of Philosophy, works primarily in philosophy of language, philosophy of mind, and metaphysics.
 He is the author of numerous articles and of three books: Meaning (Oxford University Press, 1972), Remnants of Meaning (MIT Press, 1987), and The Things We Mean (Oxford University Press, fall 2003).
 He is a Fellow of the American Academy of Arts and Sciences.

-A published paper with a bizarre history, two recently published papers, and three forthcoming papers.
+A published paper with a bizarre history, three recently published papers, and three forthcoming papers.

 - "Communication", N. J. Smelser and P. B. Baltes (eds.), The International Encyclopedia of the Social and Behavioral Sciences (Elsevier Sciences 2001)

 - "Propositions, What Are They Good For?", in R. Schantz (ed.), Prospects for Meaning (de Gruyter 2012)

 - "Meaning in Speech and in Thought", The Philosophical Quarterly (January 2013)

 - "Meaning and Formal Semantics in Generative Grammar", Erkenntnis (January 2015)

 - "Quandary and Intuitionism: Crispin Wright on Vagueness", forthcoming in A. Miller (ed.), Essays for Crispin Wright: Logic, Language and Mathematics